onepanelio/core-docs/docs/reference/cvat/cvat_1_6.md

 4. This model has a label `"used-by": cvat` that will allow it to show in CVAT.
 5. You can use this model in CVAT as before.

+For more information about this particular model, check out https://github.com/onepanelio/transformers